-A simple checklist to ensure your building is safe
+A simple building security checklist to ensure your building is safe.

 So if you manage, own, construct, or develop a large commercial property or building, it makes sense to put together a building security checklist to properly assess your building’s security envelope—including weak points, high-traffic areas, parking, access points, and vulnerabilities.